I didn’t trip, I was testing gravity. It still works…

 Step 6: Conclusion

-If you've been contemplating to explore the universe of the Raspberry Pi and I2C sensors, then you can shock yourself by making used of the hardware basics, coding, arranging, authoritative, etc. When you're attempting to be more creative in your little venture, it never damages to swing to outside sources.
-In this method, there might be a couple errands that may be straightforward, while some may test you, move you.
+If you’ve been contemplating to explore the universe of the Raspberry Pi and I2C sensors, then you can shock yourself by making used of the hardware basics, coding, arranging, authoritative, etc. When you’re attempting to be more creative in your little venture, it never damages to swing to outside sources.
+In this method, there might be a couple of errands that may be straightforward, while some may test you, move you.
 In any case, you can make a way and flawless it by changing and making a formation of yours.

 For example, You can begin with the thought of a Gravimeter Prototype to measuring the Local Gravitational Field of the Earth with MMA7455 and Raspberry Pi using Python.
 In the above venture, we have utilized fundamental computations.
-The basic principle of design is to measure very tiny fractional changes within the Earth's gravity of 1 g.
+The basic principle of design is to measure very tiny fractional changes within the Earth’s gravity of 1 g.
 So you could utilize this sensor in various ways you can consider.
 The algorithm is to measure the rate of change of the vertical gravity vector in all three perpendicular directions giving rise to a gravity gradient tensor.
 It can be deduced by differencing the value of gravity at two points separated by a small vertical distance, l, and dividing by this distance.
-We will attempt to make a working rendition of this prototype sooner rather than later, the configuration, the code, and modeling works for structure borne noise and vibration analysis.
+We will attempt to make a working rendition of this prototype sooner rather than later, the configuration, the code, and modeling work for structure-borne noise and vibration analysis.
 We believe all of you like it!

-For your solace, we have an enchanting video on YouTubewhich may help your examination.
+For your solace, we have an enchanting video on YouTubewhich that may help your examination.
 Trust this endeavor routes further investigation.
 If opportunity doesn’t knock, build a door.